-Human beings by nature seek happiness and fulfillment in life.
+By nature, human beings seek happiness and fulfillment in life.
 But our world today is getting more and more complicated and turmoil-ridden.
-We don’t know if we’ll have worthwhile memories to look back on when we get old.
-Perhaps this is why many people today are turning to Stoicism.
+We do not know anymore if we will have worthwhile and satisfying memories to look back on when we get older.

 What Is Stoicism Philosophy

 Before we look at the seven introductory lessons to test the waters of Stoicism, a little primer on the philosophy.

 Stoicism is a school of Hellenistic philosophy founded in the 3rd century BCE in Athens.
 Stoicism gets its name from the place where its founder, Zeno of Citium, lectured — the Stoa Poikile or the painted colonnade.

 It was Zeno who first divided philosophy into three parts: logic, physics, and ethics.